Femtosecond laser fabricated nitinol living hinges for millimeter-sized robots: Applications

 \section{Applications}

-For our first prototype, we made a spherical 5-bar mechanism, originally designed as a 2-DOF leg mechanism for a milli-robot made of carbon fiber and Kapton \cite{kabutz2023design}.
-Fig. \ref{fig:mechs}a compares the unfolded nitinol mechanism (right) with the carbon fiber and Kapton mechanism (left).
-The carbon fiber and Kapton mechanism was manufactured using a multilayer laminate laser micromachining process.
-As stated in the Introduction, this process involves many steps including cutting multiple different layers, heat pressing, release cutting, and folding.
-However, we manufactured the monolithic nitinol leg using a single cut in the laser, reducing manufacturing time from around 4-5 hours to about 30 minutes.
-Therefore, using our model to design hinge stiffness, we can obtain appropriate hinge dimensions to develop this design into a legged millirobot.
-For our second prototype, we made a sarrus linkage, shown in Fig. \ref{fig:mechs}b.

-For our final prototype device, we chose to make a 4-bar wing transmission mechanism to illustrate the usefulness of strong, high-displacement hinges for certain milli-robot applications.
+We chose to make a 4-bar wing transmission mechanism to illustrate the usefulness of strong, high-displacement hinges for certain milli-robot applications.
 This design is inspired from the RoboBee wing transmission \cite{wood_design_2007, salem2022flies}.
 However, our design has about half as many layers because nitinol can be used as a structural material as well as a flexural material.
-The typical operating wing pitch angle for the passive hinge in the mechanism is 50\textdegree, past the elastic range of the traditional material used for these hinges: Kapton \cite{gravish_anomalous_2016}.
-However, this angle is within the elastic range for nitinol hinges with a thickness of 22 $\mu$m or less, assuming a elastic strain limit of 6\%.
+The typical operating wing pitch angle for the passive hinge in the mechanism is 50\textdegree \cite{gravish_anomalous_2016}. \alex{Using equation \ref{eq:5} and an elastic strain limit of 0.8\% for Kapton, we determine that the elastic range for a 200 $\mu m$ long hinge made from 25 $\mu m$ thick Kapton is only about 7.3\textdegree.
+Thus, existing wing mechanisms made using Kapton as the flexure material operate beyond} the elastic range of the hinges.
+However, this angle is within the elastic range for nitinol hinges with a thickness of 22 $\mu m$ or less, assuming a elastic strain limit of 6\%.
 Furthermore, the original mechanism has 15 total layers and 2 different adhesive curing processes.
 For these reasons, this wing mechanism is ideal for testing our nitinol hinges because we have the potential to greatly increase the mechanism's lifespan while reducing manufacturing time.
 Using nitinol as both a flexural and structural material in the wing allowed us to reduce the stack to only 7 layers (2 carbon fiber, 2 nitinol, 3 adhesive) and 1 adhesive curing process.